MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/access-fleet-hub-cluster-kubernetes-api.md

     Merged "hub" as current context in /home/fleet/.kube/config
     ```

-4. Set the following environment variable for the ID of the hub cluster's Fleet resource:
+4. Set the following environment variable for the ID of the hub cluster's Kubernetes Fleet resource:

     ```azurecli-interactive
     export FLEET_ID=/subscriptions/${SUBSCRIPTION_ID}/resourceGroups/${GROUP}/providers/Microsoft.ContainerService/fleets/${FLEET}
     ```

-5. Authorize your identity to the Kubernetes API server for the hub cluster's Fleet resource by using the following commands.
+5. Authorize your identity to the Kubernetes API server for the hub cluster's Kubernetes Fleet resource by using the following commands.

    For the `ROLE` environment variable, you can use one of the following four built-in role definitions as the value: